Oatmeal Whoopie Pies

 Make the Filling

 • Make the filling.
 In a clean mixing bowl, beat the softened butter and powdered sugar on medium speed until smooth and fluffy, about 3–4 minutes.
 Add the vanilla extract and salt, mixing until combined.
 Add the marshmallow cream and beat until the filling is smooth and fully combined.
-If the filling seems too soft, refrigerate for 10–15 minutes to firm up.
+If the filling seems too soft, refrigerate it for 10–15 minutes to firm it up.

 • Assemble the whoopie pies.
 Spread about ¼ cup of the marshmallow filling onto half the cookies’ flat side.
 Top with the remaining cookies, pressing gently to create a sandwich.
 Serve immediately, or refrigerate the whoopie pies for a firmer filling.